Sometimes a first novel appears and there is tons of praise, and it turns out

 is wealthy, well loved - he has big parties and is always helping out the locals - for example, Baba designs

 and builds an orphanage in Kabul.
-Amir is an only child, his mother died giving birth to him, he has no
+Amir is Baba's only child, his mother died giving birth to him, Amir has no

 brothers or sisters.
-But growing up alongside Amir is Hassan, the son of Ali the servant.
+Growing up alongside Amir is Hassan, the son of Ali the servant.
 Hassan also has

 no mother, because she ran off to become a singer after giving birth.
 Baba and Amir are Pushtun's, but Ali